imjohri/Amazon_Replica/README.md

-# Amazon_Replica
-A view format of Amazon website using HTML &amp; internal CSS.
+# A view format of Amazon website using HTML &amp; internal CSS.